GautierCo/ressources/README.md

 - [Axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js
 - [graphQL tutorial](https://github.com/iamshaunjp/graphql-playlist) - GraphQL Tutorial - The net ninja
+- [swagger](https://swagger.io/) - Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.
+Find out how Swagger can help you design and document your APIs at scale.

 ### Chat

 - [Tawk](https://www.tawk.to/) - Monitor and chat with the visitors on your website, mobile app or from a free customizable page.
+- [WebRTC](https://webrtc.org/) - With WebRTC, you can add real-time communication capabilities to your application that works on top of an open standard.
+It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice- and video-communication solutions

 ### Cdn